cleoold/Markov_CN_node/README.md

 ### Usage

-Type `npm run start` to run the app.
+Type `npm run start` in the *project root folder* to run the app.
 By default it runs on `127.0.0.1:6758`, however this can be changed in config.ts.

 The app manages multiple models.
 Let us assume that the name is `erika`.